Configuration and Discovery

 • Cisco Intersight API Key ID.Type your Cisco Intersight API key ID.

 • Cisco Intersight private PEM key.
-Type your Cisco Intersight secret key.
+Type your Cisco Intersight secret API key.
+The PowerPack supports the OpenAPI schema version 3 (ECDSA) and version 2 (RSA).

 Proxy Settings